Diploma in Integrative Supervision of Individuals and Groups

 Enquire or apply now.

-The intake for 2018 will run March to November, led by Glenn Nicholls.
+The Autumn intake for 2018 is led by Manu Bazzano.
 Weekend training dates on Saturdays and Sundays will be announced soon.

 The content and tutors will follow the same format as for 2017.